hyprwm/hyprland-wiki/content/nvidia/_index.md

 If you are only using the `linux` or `linux-lts` kernels on your system, you can also use the non-dkms packages if you wish.

-For the entirely proprietary Nvidia drivers, you can therefore use the `nvidia-dkms` package.
+For the entirely proprietary NVIDIA drivers, you can therefore use the `nvidia-dkms` package.
 And for those wanting / needing to use the open source kernel modules, `nvidia-open-dkms` can be used.